Go to page content

 1. It can give you a confidence boost.

 Models like Lily Aldridge and Georgia May Jagger have made gapped teeth a status symbol in the high-fashion world.
 But not everyone can flash them with the same level of confidence.
-In fact, most people who treat their diastema do so for aesthetic and self-esteem reasons, which is perfectly valid!
+In fact, most people who treat their diastema do so for aesthetic and self-esteem reasons, which is perfectly valid.

 2. It can help protect your gums.

 Having teeth gaps leaves your gums more vulnerable to daily wear and tear.
 Have you ever bitten into a crunchy apple and felt a twinge of pain erupt between your teeth?
 You may have scraped your exposed gums by accident.
 Ouch!
+But fixing the gap in your teeth could have you saying goodbye to this discomfort.

 3. It can lower your risk for oral health issues.